Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 Step 3: Risk identification and analysis

-Examine potential threats to data subjects' rights and freedoms.
+Examine the potential risks and risks involved to data subjects’ rights and freedoms.
 Common risks include government surveillance programs, weak privacy law enforcement, and inadequate redress mechanisms.

 Consider both theoretical risks (what laws permit) and practical risks (how authorities actually behave).
 Some countries have broad surveillance laws but limited practical implementation, while others may have narrower laws but aggressive enforcement.